shibumi/shibumi.dev/content/posts/keyless-signatures-with-github-actions.md

 * Cosign will get functionality for piping the created public certificate into a file.
 * GoReleaser will get functionality for releasing the public certificate as well (nice for double-checking: offline certificate + rekor transparency log)

-The sigstore infrastructure is not yet production ready, but save to use.
+The sigstore infrastructure is not yet production ready, but safe to use.
 As far as I know transparency logs will transition into the new public production ready instance.
 The experimental features will hopefully be general available soon.